You’ve seen parents going for a bike ride around the neighborhood with their toddler and you’re planning to do the same.

 Child bike seats add weight to a bike that your bike’s manufacturer didn’t account for.

-While steel and aluminium should be able to handle the added load just fine, that additional weight could crack a carbon fibre frame.
+While steel and aluminum should be able to handle the added load just fine, that additional weight could crack a carbon fiber frame.

 Before choosing which seat to go with, consider the mounting options your bike offers.

 For front-mounted child’s seats check to see if you have a threaded or threadless headset.

 Threaded headsets have a telltale locknut at the base of the handlebars while threadless do not.
 Threaded headsets are generally compatible with most front-mounted seats while threadless may require a mounting bracket.

 For seats that mount to the frame of the bike, check to make sure you have enough space between your bike’s saddle and the down tube to fit the child seat.
 You’ll need about 2″.

 Also, check to see if cables are running along the down tube of the bike.
 If you do have cables, you’ll need to use a rear rack.